Waterford Airport: Early years

-Development since the 2000s
+Development in the 2000s

 Waterford Airport celebrated 21 years of scheduled operations in 2006.
 On 13 March 2007, a €27.5 million upgrade of the airport was announced.
 Over the next two years the money would be spent on extending the runway to 7300 ft in length, building a new passenger terminal capable of handling one million passengers a year, and introducing scheduled flights to European cities such as Amsterdam, Barcelona, Paris, Prague and Rome.
 There was also an expectation of charter flights to Mediterranean holiday resorts.
 The expansion would mean that air travellers in the southeast of Ireland would have a "credible alternative" to Dublin and Cork airports, according to officials at Waterford Airport.
 According to the chief executive of Waterford Airport, Graham Doyle, the extended runway was to be in place by summer 2009 and capable of handling large jet aircraft, including the Airbus A320 and the Boeing 737.

 The fully upgraded and remodelled connecting regional road R708 from Waterford city to the airport was completed in early July 2008, reducing the journey time from Waterford city centre to the airport to 10 minutes at off-peak times, and from the outer ring road, R470, to the airport to 5 minutes.